 The Iberoamerican Primary Care Assessment Tool (IA-PCAT) Collaboration is a network of researchers in the area of primary health care who interact and collaborate for the cross-cultural adaptation and implementation of PCAT in Spain and Latin America.

-The network conformation began at the “International Seminar on Assessment at the First Level of Care” held in Montevideo, Uruguay, in 2010.
-This Seminar met for the first time to Professor Barbara Starfield, one of the authors of the PCAT, from John Hopkins University, and Dr. James Macinko, from New York University, with the researchers from Uruguay, Brazil, and Argentina working with PCAT until then.
-This event consolidated the cooperation between the teams dedicated to the development of the tool in these countries, and created the network basis for supporting other countries that were interested in or starting to work with PCAT.
+The collaboration began at the «International Seminar on Assessment at the First Level of Care» held in Montevideo (Uruguay) in 2010.
+During this Seminar, Professor Barbara Starfield, one of the authors of the PCAT, from John Hopkins University, and Dr. James Macinko, from New York University, met for the first time with researchers from Uruguay, Brazil, and Argentina who have been working with PCAT.
+This event consolidated the cooperation between the teams dedicated to the development of the tool, and created the network basis for supporting other countries interested in working with PCAT.

 - International Seminar on Assessment at the First Level of Healthcare [in Spanish]